php-webdriver/php-webdriver/README.md

 We have a great community willing to help you!

+- **Via StackOverflow** - You can [ask a question](https://stackoverflow.com/questions/ask?tags=php+selenium-webdriver+php-webdriver) or find many already answered question on StackOverflow
 - **Via our Facebook Group** - If you have questions or are an active contributor consider joining our [facebook group](https://www.facebook.com/groups/phpwebdriver/) and contribute to communal discussion and support
-- **Via StackOverflow** - You can also [ask a question](https://stackoverflow.com/questions/ask?tags=php+selenium-webdriver) or find many already answered question on StackOverflow
 - **Via GitHub** - Another option if you have a question (or bug report) is to [submit it here](https://github.com/php-webdriver/php-webdriver/issues/new) as a new issue

 ## Contributing